CrazyTim/spin-wheel/README.md

 ### `onSpin(event = {})`

-Raised when the wheel has been spun.
+Raised when the wheel starts to spin.

 Key                         | Value
 --------------------------- | ---------------------------